acchurch/my-academic-website/content/authors/admin/_index.md

 ---

 Anna Church is a graduate student in the Department of Sociology at The Ohio State University.
-She is also a graduate afifliate for the Institute of Population Research (IPR).
+She is also a student afifliate for the Institute of Population Research (IPR).
 Her research interests include reproduction, demography, and gender inequality.
 She has previously conducted work exploring disparities in infant mortality rates and breastfeeding initiation rates.